CyberTKR/CyberTK-API/README.md

 - Example To Use

-> Please do not enter different url addresses to connect, otherwise your ip address will be banned.
+> Please do not enter different url addresses to connect, otherwise your ip address will be banned for 2 minutes.

-> For example;
-> Like this
+> Like this;

 > https://app.cybertkr.com/dawdawd